 - a.
-Maximise the use of Starter Homes Land Fund, Housing Zone Status and other Homes & Communities Agency (HCA) programmes to deliver new housing in Pendle, including affordable housing. - b.
+Maximise the use of Housing Zone Status and other Homes England programmes to deliver new housing in Pendle, including affordable housing. - b.
 Use the Brownfield Development Fund to bring forward Brownfield developments which help to regenerate derelict sites and remediate land. - c.
-Improve the management and standard of existing private rented properties in the area through the implementation of a Selective Licensing Scheme for Pendle. - d.
+Work with partners, developers and land owners to implement extant planning consents. - d.
 Implement the Empty Homes Strategy as a means of bringing more empty homes back into use. - e.
-Work with PEARL to deliver new housing schemes at Clitheroe Road, Carry Lane, Oak Mill and Brierfield Mill. - f.
-Support communities in the development of sound Neighbourhood Plans.
+Deliver new housing schemes at Clitheroe Road, Carry Lane and Oak Mill along with other developments via the establishment of a joint venture arrangement with Barnfield and Together Housing. - f.
+Support communities in the development of sound Neighbourhood Plans. - g.
+Bring forward Council owned sites for housing development.